djalbat/occam-parsers/README.md

 ### Gallina example

-This uses the [BNF part](https://raw.githubusercontent.com/occam-proof-assistant/Parser/master/es6/grammar/gallina.js) of the Gallina specification language.
+This uses the [BNF grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Parser/master/es6/grammar/gallina.js) of the Gallina specification language.
 Bear in mind that this is not the same as the official Gallina specification, which uses a different variant of extended BNF.

 The following nonsensical axiom will parse...